MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy-url.md

 ---
-title: Troubleshooting - What is mcas.ms, mcas-gov.us, or mcas-gov.ms?
+title: Troubleshooting - What is mcas.ms, mcas-gov.us, or mcas-gov.ms? | Microsoft Defender for Cloud Apps
-description: This article provides information about the mcas.ms, mcas-gov.us, or mcas-gov.ms URL suffix used by Conditional Access App Control. ms.date: 02/29/2024 ms.topic: conceptual
+description: Learn about the `mcas.ms`, `mcas-gov.us`, and `mcas-gov.ms` URL suffixes used by Microsoft Defender for Cloud Apps and conditional access app control. ms.date: 05/15/2024 ms.topic: troubleshooting
 ---

 # Troubleshooting - What is `*.mcas.ms`, `*.mcas-gov.us`, or `*.mcas-gov.ms`?

-This article provides information about the `mcas.ms`, `mcas-gov.us`, and `mcas-gov.ms` URL suffixes used by Conditional Access App Control.
+This article provides information about the `mcas.ms`, `mcas-gov.us`, and `mcas-gov.ms` URL suffixes used by Microsoft Defender for Cloud Apps and conditional access app control.

 ## Our system flagged a new domain name system (DNS) entry or generated certificate for `*.mcas.ms`, `*.mcas-gov.us`, or `*.mcas-gov.ms`, but we don't use Defender for Cloud Apps